vualidon/ColiVara/readme.md

 7. We use ruff as linter and formatting.
 Eventaully will setup pre-commit hooks for this.

 ## LOCAL GPU

 Tested on Windows 11 with RTX 3090 TI (8g VRAM) on WSL2 backend running Ubuntu 24.04 LTS as the default WSL distr.

-1. Make sure you can access your GPUs via running:
+1. Make sure you can access your GPUs via running (adjust the version as needed depending on your CUDA and Ubuntu version):

 `docker run -it --gpus=all --rm nvidia/cuda:12.6.1-cudnn-runtime-ubuntu24.04 nvidia-smi`

 The nvidia-smi utility allows users to query information on the accessible devices.
 If it worked, you are in luck.
 Otherwise, you will have to debug and fix the erros, which are specific to your machine and setup.

 Here some helpful information to help you debug.
 Please note - local installation are highly-specific per machine and setup and generally not reproducible.
 How to enable GPU access in your WSL2 is outside the scope of this repo and not something we can help with.

 1. Upgrade your Nvidia drivers from here: https://www.nvidia.com/Download/index.aspx

 2. Install CUDA toolkit in WSL2: https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin
 sudo mv cuda-wsl-ubuntu.pin /etc/apt/preferences.d/cuda-repository-pin-600